Just like many of you, we’ve faced our share of plugin conflicts in WordPress. From broken layouts to mysterious error messages, we’ve seen it all.

 To fix the issue, you can first update the WordPress theme to the latest version.
 This should help fix bugs or compatibility issues that might be interfering with a plugin.

-In an extreme case where the issue doesn’t go away, then it might be a good idea to switch your website theme.
+If the issue still doesn’t go away, it might be a good idea to switch your website theme.

 For more details, please see our guide on how to properly change a WordPress theme.